Brown Rice — Nutrients, Health Benefits, And Shopping Tips

 How to store brown rice

-Brown rice should be stored in an airtight container in a cool, dry place.
-A pantry or kitchen cabinet is ideal to protect it from moisture and pests.
-Properly stored, brown rice can last up to six months.
+Brown rice should be kept in a sealed container in a cool, dark environment.
+A pantry or kitchen cupboard is perfect for shielding it from humidity and insects.
+When stored correctly, brown rice can remain good for up to twelve months if refrigerated or frozen, while it lasts around six months at room temperature.

 ✅ Extra Tip